 Top 6 Reasons Not to Choose a FHA Loan Program

-Getting a home loan in 2018 could be easier than ever, due in part to FHA loan products.
+Getting a home loan in 2020 could be easier than ever, due in part to the FHA loan portfolios.
 FHA financing is guaranteed by the Federal Housing Administration if you meet the HUD and lender mortgage requirements.

 They feature low interest rates, down payments of 3.5%, and they allow for credit scores as low as 500.